No-Code Development: The Definitive Guide

 Reduced shadow IT

-Shadow IT describes the nebulous (and often undocumented) assortment of unauthorized software solutions organizations accumulate as employees, teams, and departments download one-off tools for specific tasks and workflows.
+Shadow IT refers to the unauthorized software solutions organizations accumulate as employees, teams, and departments download one-off tools for specific tasks and workflows.
 Years ago, Gartner estimated that shadow IT represented about 30–40% of an enterprise’s entire IT budget.
 The problem?
 Each of these tools is a potential security risk, and your IT department often has no idea that your organization is using them.
-And since they come from different vendors, they all offer varying levels of security.

 Non-technical employees turn to unauthorized page builders and one-off tools because it’s too difficult, too slow, or “not worth it” to get the dev time and resources they need.
-No-code reduces shadow IT by making it easier to build internal tools to address each team’s needs, and ensuring that each tool comes with the same baseline security capabilities (since they’re all made with the same no-code builder).
-Your IT department can approve a builder and outline the necessary securities for each tool, or even create tools themselves as needed.
+No-code reduces shadow IT by making it easier to build internal tools to address each team’s needs, and ensuring that each tool comes with the same baseline security capabilities.

-As you accumulate users, implement new features, import more data, and establish more connections to other tools, your app needs to scale and consume more server resources.
-When that’s your own server, you have a lot of control over the scale at which you can operate.
+As your app grows, it needs to scale and consume more server resources.
 With a no-code builder, your app consumes the vendor’s server resources, so it’s often assumed that they won’t be able to keep up with more demanding apps.
-And depending on the no-code builder you’re working with, that may be true.

 You might have heard that no-code platforms aren’t secure enough.
 This argument typically hinges on the assumption that the out-of-the-box security features provided by no-code tools aren’t reliable.
 But that assumption completely depends on the platform.